PratheeshBennet92/Coordinator/README.md

 ## What is a coordinator?
 Coordinator — a person whose job is to organise events or activities and to negotiate with others in order to ensure they work together effectively.

-In this context the navigation coordinators hold the exclusive responsibility of organising the navigations and flows in app instead of view-controllers owning the navigation responsibility.
+Navigation coordinators hold the exclusive responsibility of organising the navigations and flows in app instead of view-controllers owning the navigation responsibility.
 So you can think of coordinators as the Air Traffic Controller in a busy airport who carefully coordinates like who lands and who takes off in the runway.

 ## History
 The term was coined by Khanlou.
 Please refer the link for more insights.